SeunginLyu/EpidemicSpreading/reports/draft_review_seungin.md

     * You do mention the definition of betweenness centrality as "a metric for determining the centrality of nodes in a graph based on shortest path lengths", but I only have a vague understanding of the concept.
 How do you evaluate the centrality of nodes?

 2. Methodology:
       * "We assumed that if there was a high correlation between the page rank probability distribution of a node and the betweenness centrality of the same node, then the page rank algorithm would be an accurate way of determining which websites are most popular."
-      * I assume that you are comparing the PageRank algorithm with Brandes' optimized algorithm from the paper you are citing, but I don't understand how that answers your question.
-      * "...there was high correlation between the probability distribution of page rank and the betweenness centrality of the nodes. "
+What is the reasoning behind this assumption?
+What is the logical flow of thoughts that eventually lead you to this assumption?

 3. Results:
       * I clearly understand that there is a strong corrleation between the page rank probability and the betweenness centrality for both BA and ER graphs.